Plumsail/forms-docs/SharePoint/how-to/link-to-form.rst

 In this article, we're going to show you how you can create general URLs, which would only specify what List and what Item you want to open, thus allowing for routing to take place, plus avoiding the lose of parameters during authentication.

+.. contents:: Contents:
+ :local:
+ :depth: 1

-Universal URL
+Building URL
 --------------------------------------------------
-Universal URL will lead users not to a particular form, but will open an appropriate form for the user.
+This URL will lead users not to a particular form, but will open an appropriate form for the user.
 It will use all the :doc:`Routing rules </designer/form-sets>` set for the List, so it is very useful as a generic link, for example, to send multiple users in various groups, and let Routing redirect them to the correct Form Set.

 The structure of the URL is fairly simple: